Global News Morning: Global Regina

-Global News Morning on Global Regina airs weekdays from 6 am to 9 am local time.
-Global News Morning is hosted by Chantal Wagner from Saskatoon.
-Global News Morning (then Morning News) was launched in 2012 along with Morning News on Global Winnipeg and Global Saskatoon after Shaw Media promised to launch morning shows in these markets along with Global Toronto, Global Montreal, and Global Maritimes (Halifax).
+Global News Morning on Global Regina aired weekdays from 6:00 to 9:00 a.m. local time.
+The program was hosted from Saskatoon by Chantal Wagner.
+The program, then known as Morning News, was launched in 2012 alongside the morning newscasts on Global Winnipeg and Global Saskatoon, after Shaw Media committed to launching morning programs in those markets, as well as in Toronto, Montreal and the Maritimes.